Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 Will there be a self-serve ChatGPT Ads Manager?+

 Not yet.
-As of May 2026, ChatGPT ads are sold direct through OpenAI's sales team with category-specific category-specific bid ranges.
+As of July 2026, ChatGPT ads are sold direct through OpenAI's sales team with category-specific bid ranges.
 A self-serve dashboard hasn't shipped.
 Our read of OpenAI's revenue trajectory ($2.5B projected for 2026, $100B by 2030 per The Next Web) makes a self-serve product almost certain, but the timeline isn't public.

 Related reading